 - Heat the oven to 425°F with a rack in the middle position.

-- Chop up the vegetables: Cut the vegetables into uniform pieces so they cook evenly.
+- Chop up the vegetables.
+Peel the vegetables if desired, then cut into uniform pieces so they cook evenly.
 Smaller pieces will cook more quickly; larger pieces will take a bit longer to cook.
-If your vegetables still have some moisture after washing, be sure to pat them as dry as possible; the more dry the vegetable, the better it will roast.
+If your vegetables still have some moisture after washing, be sure to pat them as dry as possible; the drier the vegetable, the better it will roast.

-- Toss the vegetables with olive oil and salt: Transfer the vegetables to a mixing bowl.
-Toss with olive oil, salt, and pepper.
-Add more olive oil if the vegetables still look dry or don't seem evenly coated.
+- Toss the vegetables with olive oil and salt.
+Transfer the vegetables to a large bowl.
+Add the oil, salt, and pepper and toss to combine.
+Add more oil if the vegetables still look dry or don't seem evenly coated.

-- Spread onto a baking sheet: Spread the vegetables out onto a baking sheet, into an oven-proof skillet, or into a baking dish.
-Make sure they are in a single layer with a little space in between; if they are too crowded, your vegetables will steam instead of roast.
+- Spread onto a baking sheet.
+Spread the vegetables out on a baking sheet, in an oven-proof skillet, or in a baking dish.
+Make sure they are in a single layer with a little space in between; if they are too crowded, the vegetables will steam instead of roast.

-- Estimate your cooking time: In general, softer vegetables, like green beans and cauliflower, will cook in 10 to 20 minutes, and tough, hard vegetables, like squash and potatoes, will take 30 minutes or longer.
+- Estimate your cooking time.
+In general, softer vegetables, like green beans and cauliflower, will cook in 10 to 20 minutes, and tough, hard vegetables, like winter squash and potatoes, will take 30 minutes or longer.
 Large pieces will also take longer to cook than smaller pieces.

 - Roasting mixed vegetables together: You can roast different vegetables on separate trays and combine them after roasting, or you can cook them all on one baking sheet.
 If cooking on one baking sheet, start cooking the toughest, longest-cooking vegetables first and add the other vegetables during cooking according to their estimated cooking time.
 For instance, start roasting potatoes for 30 minutes, and then add green beans for the last 15 to 20 minutes of roasting.
 Be careful not to crowd the pan, or the vegetables will steam instead of roast.